dgaubert/express-metrics/README.md

 ```
 ### port: Number (default: undefined)

-Only used when cluster option is false, start a metrics servers on the same process that your server is running.
+Only used when cluster option is false, start a metrics servers on the same process that the application is running.

 ### decimals: Boolean (default: false)